pumpan/pcpremake/README.md

   - Removed the "Add Random" button (it seemed unnecessary to add a random bot).
   - Moved the close button from the bottom to the upper right corner.
   - Changed the minimap button image.
-  - Removed everything from the xml file and remade every button and frame in the lua file wich opened up new possibilities eg resize the frame.
+  - Removed everything from the XML file and remade every button and frame in the Lua file, which opened up new possibilities, such as resizing the frame.

 ## 🛠️ Installation